Kubernetes stops looking chaotic once its objects start reading as a model for how an application lives, fails, and gets updated inside a cluster.

 Access and identity

 The baseline loop is authentication, authorization, admission control, and RBAC.
-Namespaces and ServiceAccount usage provide a workable starting model for permissions.
+Namespaces and ServiceAccount usage provide a workable starting model for permissions — skip it and every Pod in the cluster gets more rights by default than it needs.

 Secrets and supply chain